Author: Greg H

 I am currently sitting under the shaded courtyard with a bar and a salted swimming pool.
 I’m waiting for the sun’s rays to be a little less direct before I hop in.

 I’ve hand-washed my clothes and they are drying in the hot Portugal sun.
-I expect they will be drying fast faster than if I was putting them in the dryer at home.
+I expect they will be drying faster than if I was using the dryer back home.